-However, due to the uncertainties surrounding the COVID-19 pandemic, we are unable to predict the impact that COVID-19 will have on our financial position, operating results and cash flows in future periods.
-We continue to monitor risks to our business arising from increasing transmission rates of COVID-19, including (i) our need to adopt enhanced safety and cleaning protocols, which have required significant time and attention from our management and workforce, (ii) employee absences, which could adversely affect our productivity and our ability to complete projects in accordance with our contractual obligations, and could require us to temporarily close our facilities or project sites, (iii) potential disruptions in our supply chains for raw materials or equipment, whether as a result of facility closures or otherwise, which could increase our labor and materials costs and impair our ability to manufacture hot-mix asphalt, and (iv) the impact of COVID-19 on our customers, which could cause these customers to cancel or delay current or prospective projects or become delinquent in their payments to us for work that we have performed.
-Several of these risks have materialized in varying degrees, but none of these risks, individually or in the aggregate, have significantly impacted our operations to date.
+We did not incur significant disruptions from the COVID-19 pandemic during the fiscal year ended September 30, 2021.
+However, we continue to closely monitor the impact of the pandemic on all aspects of our business, including its impact on our customers, employees, suppliers and vendors.
+Among the primary risks to our business from the pandemic are (i) employee absences, which could adversely affect our productivity and our ability to complete projects in accordance with our contractual obligations, and could require us to temporarily close our facilities or project sites, (ii) potential disruptions in our supply chains for raw materials or equipment, whether as a result of facility closures or otherwise, which could increase our labor and materials costs and impair our ability to manufacture HMA or the ability of our subcontractors to complete their required tasks, and (iii) the impact of the COVID-19 pandemic on our customers, which could cause these customers to cancel or delay current or prospective projects or become delinquent in their payments to us for work that we have performed.
+These risks materialized in varying degrees during fiscal 2021, but none of these risks, individually or in the aggregate, have significantly impacted our operations to date.
+In addition, the extent to which our operations may be impacted by the COVID-19 pandemic going forward will also depend on the duration of the pandemic, the emergence of different COVID-19 variants, the efficacy and adoption rates of vaccines, and actions by government authorities to contain the outbreak or mitigate the impact of the pandemic.
+For example, we continue to monitor the impact of vaccination requirements imposed by our customers or governmental authorities on our workforce, which could increase employee turnover and thereby impair our ability to perform our construction projects.